getgrav/grav-learn/pages/08.advanced/06.scheduler/docs.16.md

 The Grav scheduler is a new feature that was added in Grav 1.6 that allows jobs to be run on a periodic basis.
 The underlying processing relies on the server's **cron** scheduler, but once a single entry has been added to the cron service, all jobs and specific schedules can be configured via Grav.

-One of the main advantages of utilizing the scheduler to handle tasks, is that they can be performed without any user interaction and independtly of the front end.
-Tasks such as periodic cache clearing, backups, sycronization, search indexing, etc, are all prime candidates for scheduled tasks.
+One of the main advantages of utilizing the scheduler to handle tasks is that they can be performed without any user interaction and independently of the front end.
+Tasks such as periodic cache clearing, backups, synchronization, search indexing, etc., are all prime candidates for scheduled jobs.

 ## Installation

 The first step in getting the scheduler setup and ready for tasks, is to add the `bin/grav scheduler` command to the cron service.
 The simplest approach is to utilize the CLI command itself to output the appropriate command to run for installation:

-[prism classes="language-bash command-line" cl-output="2-10"]
+[prism classes="language-bash command-line" highlight="10" cl-output="2-10"]
-$ bin/grav scheduler -i                                                                        [9:24:45]
+$ bin/grav scheduler -i

 Install Scheduler
 =================